TalMizrahii/Tals-Arkanoid-game/README.md

 * Keyboard that contains: Spacebar (for stoppage), "P" button, and all arrows.
 * Apache Ant

+## Installing And Executing
-if you wish to run the game you can downlaod the "TalsArkanoid1.jar" from the release section.
+If you wish to run the game you can downlaod the "TalsArkanoid1.jar" from the release section.